IS-215-Group-J-SS-2024-2025/Final-Project/README.md

-Got it!
-Here's the updated README with the **Live Demo** section placed after the description you mentioned:

----

 # GroupJ AWS Rekog + Article Generation Using Serverless Microservices Architecture

 This repository features a Node.js-based static front-end that allows users to upload images and receive AI-generated descriptive articles through an AWS Serverless backend (API Gateway + Lambda + S3).